-In this Elective we study in the Torah She'Be'Ksav, the era of the Jewish Judges and Prophets.
-As a significant part of the Tanach, it is central to a full understanding of the history and identity of the Jewish People.
-Students study Megilas Esther and Shmuel with many Meforshim and Midrashim, gaining a deep level of insight into the subject matter covered.
+Nach is the study of Neviim and Kesuvim.
+This includes the era of the Jewish Judges, Prophets, and Kings, As a significant part of the Tanach, it is central to a full understanding of the history and identity of the Jewish People.
+Students study texts such as Megilas Esther and Shmuel or Melochim with many Meforshim and Midrashim, gaining a deep level of insight into the subject matter covered.
 They study in pairs as well as a class.